mestrode/IBS-Sensor-Library/README.md

 # IBS-Sensor-Library
-Hella IBS 200X Lead-Battery Sensor (Gen 1) via LIN-Bus
+Hella IBS 200 X Lead-Battery Sensor (Gen 1) via LIN-Bus

 A IBS 200X sensors overserves the charge and health state of a Lead-Battery.
 Data can be read out via Lin interface, and this can easily be done with this library.